Urban Research and Projects

 ———————————————————————

-We also picked housing as an area of focus as it is crucial for improvements in education, health and other social measures.
+We also picked housing as an area of focus as it is crucial for improvements in education, health and almost all social measures.
 We supported the construction of Maharashtra’s first ever Beneficiary Led Construction (BLC) under PMAY-Urban developed for the State Government housing board this has resulted in a template for other cities.

 Conservation